Sliding Scale of Robot Intelligence

 - In the live-action Transformers films, the Autobots are somewhere between 3 and mid-4.
 Ratchet understands that the human male wants to mate with the human female, but doesn't necessarily grok why.
 The Decepticons range from mid-high-4s (the named characters) down to high-functioning 2s (the various nameless goombas that exist mostly for Autobots to mercilessly slaughter.)

-- In Iron Man, JARVIS is a Nobel-bot; able to run Tony's house and armor, make the occasional snarky comment, and even display more common sense than Tony does at times.
+- In the Iron Man films, JARVIS is a Nobel-bot; able to run Tony's house and armor, make the occasional snarky comment, and even display more common sense than Tony does at times.
 Tony's house robots, which he calls "Dummy" and "You", rank at roughly 1.5; they're not that smart but Dummy tends to act like a scorned puppy when Tony reprimands it.
-The Hammer drones in the sequel are straight 1s.
+The Hammer drones in 2 are straight 1s; and the Iron Legion in 3, while controlled by JARVIS, are portrayed at about level 2 as JARVIS has to split his attention dozens of ways (note how Tony has to spell out that one of the Extremis soldiers is actually Pepper and therefore not a hostile, rather than count on JARVIS to realize it himself).

 - In A.I.: Artificial Intelligence, the mechas are all Joe Average, with worldviews constrained by their programming for specific jobs.